kiwiupover/ember-explosion/README.md

 #### Divisions
 - Beginners: coding for less than a year
 - Junior: coding for one to three years
-- Open: coding ember for more than 5 years
+- Open: coding for more than 3 years